Explore Majors & Careers

 As you consider potential career paths, it’s a good idea to spend some time reflecting on your skills, interests and goals before planning next steps and launching a job, internship, or graduate school search.

-You’re more likely to succeed in a major (and career) that you enjoy.
+You’re more likely to succeed in a major, and ultimately a career, that you enjoy.
 It is best to choose a major based on your interests.
 Your career choice may or may not directly relate to that major.
 That’s okay because, regardless of your major, you will develop skills employers are seeking.
 We also encourage you to keep in mind that there is no way to predict what the job market will look like after you graduate.
 If you’re not sure about your academic interests, check out the fun and engaging exercises we have to help you discover your interests, skills, and values.

 However, some careers do require or encourage specific preparation.
-If you have a clear goal in mind, you may want to taking certain classes outside your major -- for example in business or computer science -- can help you explore additional interests and build your skill set.
-If you’re having trouble choosing a major, meet with a member of the Career Exploration team.
+If you have a clear goal in mind, you may want to taking certain classes outside your major—such as business or computer science.
+If you’re having trouble choosing a major, we invite you to meet with a career coach.
 Meanwhile, here are some resources that can also help:

 The BC Career Center can support you in many ways as you identify and explore careers that are a good fit with your interests, skills, and values.
 Here’s how to get started: